JuDescartes/tzhist/readme.md

 VA(25), VT(50), WA(50), WI(5), WV (1)(30), WY (1).

 The number in (parenthesis) indicates how many zones are approximately required for each state.
+The numbers are so high, because until the Uniform Timezone Act of 1967, in many states towns or counties could decide on the local level whether to follow daylight saving time in a particular year.